lweasel/piquant/docs/commands.rst

 As options can be specified both in an options file, and via individual command line options, in case of conflict the values specified on the command line override those in the options file.

-``piquant.py`` commands also share the following additional common command line options:
+``piquant`` commands also share the following additional common command line options:

 * ``--log-level``: One of the strings "debug", "info", "warning", "error" or "critical" (default "info"), determining the maximum severity level at which log messages will be written to standard error.
 * ``--options-file``: Specifies the path to a file containing options as described above.